The Wheel of Time: After A Memory of Light

 Prior to his death, Jordan had often discussed adding an additional two prequels and an 'outrigger' sequel trilogy.
 In a Q&A following the release of A Memory of Light, Sanderson ruled out the completion of these works; Jordan had left very little in the way of notes for these additional novels – only two sentences in the case of the sequel trilogy.
+Sanderson addressed the subject again in a 2023 blog post, and stated that writing additional Wheel of Time works would have gone against the wishes of Robert Jordan.

-Sanderson went on to release two cut portions of A Memory of Light as short stories.
-These were released in Unfettered anthologies, part of a charitable endeavour to support authors and artists with medical debt.
+Two cut portions of A Memory of Light were released as short stories in the years following the release of the main book.
+These were published in Unfettered anthologies, part of a charitable endeavour to support authors and artists with medical debt.
 River of Souls, a canonical segment removed from the published book due to pacing, was released in the first volume in 2013.
 A Fire in the Ways, a non-canon alternate sequence of events around the climax of the final book, was included in the third volume in 2019.
-A glossary to the series, The Wheel of Time Companion was released in 2015.
+A glossary to the series, The Wheel of Time Companion, was released in 2015.